joshlong/cloud-native-workshop/README.md

-# Cloud Native Java Workshop
+# Cloud Native Java Workshop - 1 Day

 The accompanying code for this workshop is [on Github](http://github.com/joshlong/cloud-native-workshop)